 With $4.2 million raised in support by the newly formed, non-profit Capitol Center for the Arts, and 250 volunteers contributing over 3,000 hours to paint and restore the Egyptian-motif artwork, the renamed theater was opened in November 1995.
 The Chubb Theatre was named in recognition of the project’s largest benefactor, Chubb Life.

-The 1,304-seat theater is now equipped to present many of today’s lavish Broadway shows.
+The 1,304-seat theater is now equipped to present many of today’s national touring shows.
 It has been modernized with new heating, air conditioning, electric and plumbing systems, handicapped accessibility including an elevator, a new lobby and vestibule, computerized box office system, updated backstage facilities and restored seats.

 The Capitol Center’s mission is to be a resource for the entire community.
 Accordingly, the Center has presented a wide mix of high-quality events, including Broadway shows, dance performances, pop and country stars, family shows, international performances, school-time shows and business conferences and seminars.